 Swim outdoors in a lake created on the site of an old gravel pit that is a 1/4 mile long.
 The lake has 800 m and 200 m buoyed circuits with ‘get out’ points every 200 m around the main circuit.

-Wetsuit hire is available as well as on site professional coaching, a cafe for a well deserved hot drink and snack post swim.
+Wetsuit hire is available as well as on-site professional coaching, a cafe for a well-deserved hot drink and snack post-swim.

 The swim club has a winter and summer season, and you’ll need to sign up as a member to book sessions.
 Activities away welcome people to book appointments to come and see the venue before signing up.

-Ocean Walker Academy, West Lindsay
+Ocean Walker Academy, East Lindsay

 The venue offers taster sessions which are perfect for those without open water swimming experience, or anyone wanting a refresher if they haven’t had a go for a while.